femisharomi/notepad/README.md

-# Project Title
-Zero - The beginning
+# Zero - The beginning

 ## Overview
 This repository is a collection of diverse C++ projects designed to explore the intricacies of application development using the Qt Creator IDE and Qt Widgets.
 Ranging from terminal-based applications to mobile and desktop solutions, each project in this repository serves as a standalone learning experience.
 Whether you are a novice or an experienced developer, these projects cover various levels of expertise, offering insights into different aspects of C++ utilization.